sinaatalay/rendercv/docs/developer_guide/index.md

     ```bash
     hatch run check-types
     ```
-- Run the tests
+- Run the tests with Python 3.13
     ```bash
     hatch run test
     ```
+- Run the tests with Python 3.10, 3.11, 3.12, and 3.13
+    ```bash
+    hatch run test:test
+    ```
-- Run the tests and generate a coverage report
+- Run the tests with Python 3.13 and generate a coverage report
     ```bash
     hatch run test-and-report
     ```